You are here

 A miniature cactus garden?
 Outdoor lights do's and don'ts?
 Poinsettias pointers?
 House plant pests?
 Best bets on Christmas trees?
 Tick, tick, boom?

-Berkshire Botanical Garden, one of the oldest public gardens in the United States, is marking the culmination of its 90th anniversary year with a significant step toward sustainability: the installation of a state-of-the-art solar panel system.
+Berkshire Botanical Garden is marking the culmination of its 90th anniversary year with a significant step toward sustainability.

 Loading excessive amounts of food on my plate has been replaced by my tendency to obtain more plants than I can find ready space for.
 In the future when eyeing plants that you must “absolutely have”, squint.